Major overview

 - In Australia, cybersecurity is recognised as one of the country’s principal security risks – a concern that escalated during the Covid pandemic due to our increased dependence on the internet, meaning there are many employment opportunities.

-- Students at Murdoch are able to explore work integrated learning opportunities to work alongside industry partners and gain practical experience.
+- Explore work integrated learning opportunities to work alongside industry partners and gain practical experience.

-- Murdoch students get a competitive advantage in their career as they explore national and international security issues, particularly in relation to the Middle East, Southeast and South Asia, where our teaching staff have special expertise.
+- Explore national and international security issues, particularly in relation to the Middle East, Southeast and South Asia, where our teaching staff have special expertise.

 What you’ll learn